 Please note that other HMRC services you register for may require separate Activation Codes.

 You may already have an HMRC Online Services account – for self-assessment perhaps.
 This will be held by you in your capacity as an ‘individual’.

 In order to register for ‘PAYE for Employers’, you will need to hold an HMRC Online Services account as an ‘organisation’ (HMRC assume every employer is a ‘business’).
-So you will have to follow the process to register as detailed above in Step 2 and obtain a new User ID and password as an organisation.
+So you will have to follow the process to register as detailed above in Step 2 and obtain a new Government Gateway ID and password as an organisation.
 The User ID and password that you have as an individual should be retained so that you can continue to access your self-assessment account.

 You may have seen the guidance on GOV.UK that suggests that where you already have an account, it is a simple case of adding the ‘PAYE for Employers’ service.
 However, we can advise that this is not the case – you cannot add PAYE for Employers to your existing individual online account.